Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Background and related work

 Differential privacy (DP) is becoming the de facto standard for ensuring data anonymization; among other benefits, it provides provably strong protection against several risks such as reconstruction, membership inference, and linkage attacks \citep{dwork2014algorithmic}.
 A mechanism $M$ is $\epsilon$-differentially private if, for any pair of adjacent databases, $D$ and $D'$, and all possible sets of outputs $S$ of $M$ \citep{dwork2011differential}:

-We first turn our attention to Type I data.
-We note that, even if the data minimization steps described in the previous section are imposed, this user data may be leaked in the following ways: \begin{enumerate} \item Through the trained model's parameters. \item Through the content selected during serving. \item Through the payment amount for the selected content. \end{enumerate}
+We note that, even if the data minimization steps described in the previous section are imposed, an honest but curious server will observe four sets of data that risk revealing Type I or Type II user data: \begin{enumerate} \item Type I \& II: The trained recommendation model's parameters. \item Type I: The content chosen by the recommendation model. \item Type I: The payment amount assessed. \item Type II: Any post-impression user engagement. \end{enumerate}

 We focus on differentially-private mitigations to these risks.
 To begin, established methods exist to mitigate risk 1, for example, by using private federating learning variants, such as DP-SGD, in which gradients are clipped and noised before transmission to a server \citep{abadi2016deep}.
-However, risks 2 and 3 are more problematic---in settings where payments are involved, exact records of which content was selected, and, possibly, whether it was engaged with (depending on the payment model) and its payment amount (if context-dependent) are critical so that content creators (advertisers) can be paid (charged) appropriately.
-This means that DP noise cannot be added to certain key measured aggregates, as might be the obvious approach, e.g., following \citep{erlingsson2014rappor}.
+Similarly, risk 4 can be mitigated by adding noise to measured aggregates, as long as they are not required for payment, e.g., following \citealt{erlingsson2014rappor}.
+Risk 3 is only active if payment amounts are variable and depend on Type I data; we discuss the problem of payment anonymization in more detail and introduce several ways to mitigate it specific to advertising in Section \ref{pricing}.
+However, risk 2 is more problematic---in settings where payments are involved, exact records of payment events are legally required so that content creators (advertisers) can be paid (charged) the correct and fair amount.
+In the most privacy-friendly settings, we can assume that payment events are the impression of a piece of content;\footnote{Though payment events in practice are often downstream engagement metrics such as clicks or conversions, i.e. Type II data.} in this case, DP noise should not be added to the total impression counts of each piece of content, as might otherwise be the obvious approach, leaving Type I data at risk of being revealed.

+In this work, we propose addressing the data anonymization risk described above (risk 2) by pulling DP noise addition forward from measurement into the content selection process.
+In particular, a differentially-private, randomized algorithm can be used to select a piece of content given a set of personalized (private) scores.
+Rather than greedily selecting the content with the highest personalized score, the choice can be drawn from a distribution satisfying differential privacy.
+Interestingly, such an approach has strong overlap with the notion of ``exploration'' in the bandits literature; approaches that introduce stochasticity into the recommendation process for the sake of privacy will simultaneously achieve certain exploration goals.
+In the next section, we discuss the similarities between privacy and exploration in more detail and describe how established differentially-private mechanisms can be applied in the personalized recommendation setting.